Frozen Shoulder and Shoulder Injuries

-Rotator cuff tendinitis or shoulder trauma often produce pain and stifness in surrounding muscles including deltoid, pectoral, supraspinatus, infraspinatus, trapezius and rhomboids and intercostal muscles.
+Rotator cuff tendinitis or shoulder trauma often produce pain and stiffness in surrounding muscles including deltoid, pectoral, supraspinatus, infraspinatus, trapezius and rhomboids and intercostal muscles.

 Diagnosis is made using specialist orthopaedic and neurological examination and tests (and if necessary our 2017 high-definition diagnostic digital x-ray or diagnostic ultrasound) at Sayer Clinic: Kensington.

-We use gentle and very specific joint manipulation and mobilisation and massage, ultrasound or acupuncture to encourage blood flow, restore mobility and healing.
+We use gentle, specific joint manipulation and mobilisation and massage, ultrasound or acupuncture to encourage blood flow, restore mobility.

-Our expert Japanese Acupuncture and Shiatsu specialists Nobue Imai, Ayako Kato, Chifumi Fukui and Yuki Nishikubo and our MSc Masters specialist physiotherapists treat painful muscle-skeletal shoulder conditions using manual therapy and rehabilitation, medical acupuncture, or dry needling where we stimulate very precise points relating to specific muscles and tendon attachments to stimulate healing.
+Our expert Japanese Acupuncture and Shiatsu specialists Nobue Imai, Ayako Kato, Chifumi Fukui and Yuki Nishikubo and our MSc Masters specialist physiotherapists treat painful muscle-skeletal shoulder conditions using manual therapy and rehabilitation, medical acupuncture, or dry needling where we stimulate precise points relating to specific muscles and tendon attachments to stimulate healing.